 Traditional style furniture is classic, unfussy, and focuses on comfort.
 A traditional room is balanced and orderly, with furnishings grouped together.
 Traditional style furniture should not be considered outdated or old, but rather a combination of comfort and reliability.
 Traditional furniture often features dark wood with curved features, and has a talent for adapting to changing styles.

-The West Lake Amish Made Dresser with Eight Drawers offers traditional comfort for any bedroom.
+The Amish Americana 9-Drawer Dresser with Optional Mirror offers traditional comfort for any bedroom.

 Transitional: The Best Blend